The deal means Borlaex acquires French company Kallista Energy Investment from investment firm Ardian Infrastructure for €129 million (C$171 million).

-Kallista Energy Investment also has a 10MW ready-to-build project and a 158MW pipeline.
+Kallista Energy Investment also had a 10MW ready-to-build project and a 158MW pipeline.

-With the acquisition of Kallista, Boralex would increase its installed wind capacity in France from 609MW to 772MW.
+With the acquisition of Kallista, Boralex increases its installed wind capacity in France from 609MW to 772MW.

-The independent power producer would also assume C$146.7 million in project debt through the acquisition of Kallista.
+The independent power producer also assumes C$146.7 million in project debt through the acquisition of Kallista.

-Boralex expects the transaction to add approximately C$36 million in operating profit (Ebitda), the company stated.
+Announcing the deal back in April, Boralex stated that it expected the transaction to add approximately C$36 million in operating profit (Ebitda).

 After Ardian acquired the company in 2011, Kallista launched a development programme that doubled the size of the company.

 Kallista Energy, which manages the group’s wind farms, "specialises in repowering", Ardian stated.
-It recently began the first repowering of a wind farm in Brittany, which will see the four-turbine 3MW Plouyé project upgraded to a capacity of 9.2MW.
+Earlier this year, it began the first repowering of a wind farm in Brittany, which will see the four-turbine 3MW Plouyé project upgraded to a capacity of 9.2MW.